Best Swimming Lakes near NYC You Need to Discover

 Visit the New Jersey DEP swimming schedule for updates on season hours.

 During the summer months, the clear waters of beautiful Lake Wawayanda, part of the Wawayanda State Park, draw folks from all over the state and beyond.
 The park is known for its scenic forested hills, many trails (including part of the Appalachian Trail), and tranquil atmosphere.
 The crystal clear waters make this a particularly spectacular swimming lake, offering glimpses of fish as they swim by.
 Adjacent to the beach are changing stations, restrooms, a first-aid station, and a concession stand.
-Visitors can also rent a variety of boats, including canoes, rowboats, and paddleboats.
+Visitors can also rent boats, including canoes, rowboats, and paddleboats.
 The swimming lake gets crowded on the weekends, so be prepared to arrive early.
 There is a fee, per carload, to enter the park.

-8. Lake Hopatcong – Landing, New Jersey
+9. Lake Hopatcong – Landing, New Jersey

 1 hour from Midtown Manhattan